Al Jazeera Mubasher: Egyptian channel

-A similar channel called Al Jazeera Mubasher Misr (AJMM; الجزيرة مباشر مصر) similar to its original sister channel minus some commentary operated in Egypt based in Cairo from 2011 to 2014.
-The channel functioned similar to its main counterpart but was shut down by the Egyptian government after the removal of Mohamed Morsi due to its perceived pro-Brotherhood slant.
+A channel called Al Jazeera Mubasher Misr (AJMM; الجزيرة مباشر مصر), similar to its original sister channel minus some commentary, operated in Egypt, based in Cairo, from 2011 to 2014.
+The channel was shut down by the Egyptian government after the removal of Mohamed Morsi due to its perceived pro-Brotherhood slant.
 The channel's staff were arrested but later released.

-In the period from 2013 until its suspension it broadcast from Al Jazeera's Doha headquarters running video brought in through other sources such as YouTube and Reuters and press conferences taped from other news organizations in the country.
+From 2013 until its suspension, AJMM broadcast from Al Jazeera's Doha headquarters, running video brought in through other sources such as YouTube and Reuters, and press conferences taped from other news organizations in the country.

-In an official statement released on December 22, 2014, by the Al Jazeera Media Network, Al Jazeera's Public Relations team stated that Al Jazeera Mubasher Misr will cease broadcasting until the situation allows for it.
-The move came in the wake of a restoration of ties between Qatar and Egypt during the fourth quarter of 2014.
+In an official statement released by the Al Jazeera Media Network on December 22, 2014, Al Jazeera's Public Relations team stated that Al Jazeera Mubasher Misr would cease broadcasting until the situation allows for it.
+The decision came in the wake of a restoration of ties between Qatar and Egypt during the fourth quarter of 2014.
 This was during a period in which Saudi Arabia and the United Arab Emirates were applying pressure on Qatar over its relationship with the Muslim Brotherhood and other Islamist groups and movements.
 The move resulted in much of the staff of Al Jazeera Mubasher Misr being absorbed into Al Jazeera Arabic and Al Jazeera Mubasher, such as news anchors Ayman Azzam and Ahmed Taha.
 Ahmed Taha, who is Egyptian himself, is known to push guests on their opinions regarding Egypt's President Abdel Fattah el-Sisi.
 This has resulted in Taha having legal troubles with the Egyptian Judiciary.
 In May 2022, an Egyptian Court sentenced Taha to 15 years in prison in absentia for interviewing former Egyptian Presidential Candidate Abdel Moneim Aboul Fotouh.
-Al Jazeera Mubasher Al‘Amma (the regular Al Jazeera Mubasher) is transmitting on the frequencies of both Al Jazeera Mubasher and the defunct Al Jazeera Mubasher Misr.
-As of March 2024, Al Jazeera Mubasher Misr remains not on air.
+Al Jazeera Mubasher Al‘Amma is transmitting on the frequencies of both Al Jazeera Mubasher and the defunct Al Jazeera Mubasher Misr.
+As of March 2024, Al Jazeera Mubasher Misr remains off the air.